How to Keep Squirrels Out of Your Garden10 ways to stop squirrels from eating plants in your garden

 - Employ natural predators.
 Use a squirrel’s natural predators to your advantage by attracting hawks or owls by placing raptor perches or owl nests nearby.
 However, this approach is not recommended if you have small animals in the yard that you’d like to keep there.

 - Create a barrier.
-Use netting on bushes with fruit or berries, shield ground crops with row covers, create an enclosure with chicken wire or even build a greenhouse to protect tempting treats from squirrels.
-Any fencing should be placed up to 1 foot into the ground to keep squirrels from digging under.
+Use bird netting on bushes with fruit or berries, shield ground crops with row covers, create an enclosure with chicken wire or even build a greenhouse to protect tempting treats from squirrels.
+Any fencing should be placed up to a foot into the ground to keep squirrels from digging under.

 - Use companion plants.
-Discourage squirrels by surrounding or inter-planting with varieties that they turn their noses up to, like nasturtiums, marigolds, mint, or mustard.
-You can also try crown imperial bulbs (Fritillaria), but it is recommended that you plant these far away from inhabited areas such as patios or porches due to their strong skunk-like smell.
+Discourage squirrels by surrounding or inter-planting with varieties that they turn their noses up to, like mint, marigolds, nasturtiums, or mustard.
+You can also try crown imperial bulbs (Fritillaria), but it is recommended that you plant these far away from inhabited areas such as patios or porches because of their strong skunk-like smell.

 - Cover the ground.
-Squirrels don’t particularly like the feel of mulch under their feet, so add it to garden beds and especially over newly planted bulbs to help disguise the scent of the fresh bulbs.
+Squirrels don’t particularly like the feel of mulch (especially gravel) under their feet, so add it to garden beds.
+When used over newly planted bulbs, it can also help disguise the scent of the fresh bulbs.
 You might also try laying down aluminum foil.

 - Give them their own food.
 Although a disputed method, as this may end up attracting more, giving in to the little guys might just be an option.
 If you’ve got a large area, make them their own feeding ground that is well away from your garden beds.
 Use a squirrel feeder to feed them their own sunflower seeds, peanuts, and feed corn.
 Some gardeners go so far as to plant extra tomatoes to keep them satisfied and away from theirs.
 You may want to include some of the other squirrel deterrent methods above around bird feeders and garden beds, just in case.